|Keith Rush - Biography|

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Boehner is a weak leader.
+VOA VIEW: O'Malley is a typical major liberal fool.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.